paul-wolf/djaq/README.md

 indicate you want to explicitly join via an SQL LEFT, RIGHT or INNER join respectively.
 But you don't need to do this.
 LEFT joins will always be implicit.
 We did not even need to refer to the Publisher model directly.
-Would could have done this:
+We could have done this:

 ```
 (b.name, b.price, b.publisher.name as publisher)